 The split between the artist and producer is 50/50 unless otherwise stated in the license.

 The master release is owned by both the artist and producer.

 These claims are automatically generated when an uploaded video matches another video (or part of another video) in the content ID system.
 To avoid claims, please make sure you are uploading original content to Youtube.

 Yes, the artist is responsible for registering the master tracks’ ‘final product’ to the appropriate PRO.

 When browsing beats, each beat has a small arrow all the way to the right which allows you to see more info.
 Click on it and you will see the track’s BPM in the collapsed area.

-Thats possible.
-90% of the beats you hear on Beatopia are exclusive and cannot be found anywhere else.
-There is only a small amount of non-exclusive beats on our platform.
+That's possible.
+Around 70% of the beats you hear on Beatopia are exclusive and cannot be found anywhere else.
+The rest are non-exclusive beats that can sometimes be found elsewhere.

 Yes, all beats on our site are available for all users to be able to download on a non-exclusive basis.
 Many artists are likely to use each beat.